What is anxiety?

 - Worry or paralysis

 There are, of course, many other signs and symptoms to watch for with anxiety.
-It’s also important to remember that these side effects could be a result of something else occurring or the result of a more severe underlying condition.
+It’s also important to remember that these side effects could result from something else, like an underlying health condition, so it’s important to get checked out.

 Contact an admissions

 Contact Tikvah Lake Recovery today for a chance to speak to one of our addiction treatment specialists.
 Help is waiting.